PhuongFX/Audio_Transcribe_Translate/README.md

 ## `About` 📝

-    > Using OpenAI Whisper Base model to transcribe audio files into text Google Madlad model to translate transcribed texts into multiple languages.
+    > Using OpenAI Whisper Base model to transcribe audio files into text, Google Madlad model to translate transcribed texts into multiple languages.
     > Enabling users to convert spoken words into written text.
     > Supporting various use cases, including transcription of audio files, detection of phrases, speech-to-text generation, and translation of text.